dmbarbour/glas/docs/GlasDesign.md

 ## Underlying Model

 A Glas program is modeled by a directed graph with labeled edges.
 Evaluation rewrites this graph using two primary rules: *unification* and *application*.
-Evaluation is monotonic and confluent.

 *Application* is the basis for computation.
 A function is applied to a node, called the applicand.
-Input and output parameters are modeled using labeled edges from the applicand.
-For example, if we apply a `multiply` function to a node, the function might read edges `x -> 6` and `y -> 7` then write edge `result -> 42`.
+Input and output parameters are modeled as labeled edges from the applicand.
+For example, a multiply function might read edges `x -> 6` and `y -> 7` then write `result -> 42`.

-*Unification* is the basis for dataflow.
-Unification merges two nodes.
-Unification propagates on matching edge labels.
-For terminal nodes, such as numbers or functions, unification is a type error.
-Thus, Glas effectively has single-assignment unification semantics.
+*Unification* is the basis for dataflow and concurrency.
+Unification merges two nodes and propagates over matching edge labels.
+For terminal values, such as numbers or functions, further unification is considered a type-error.

-A Glas function is defined by a bounded subgraph with a designated public node.
-When applied, the subgraph is copied then the public node is unified with the applicand.
+Functions are defined as bounded subgraphs with designated public nodes.
+When applied, the subgraph is copied, and the public node of the copy is unified with the applicand.

 Edges are labeled from a finite alphabet.
 However, arbitrary labels can be modeled via composition.
 For example, a label `result:` may involve seven nodes in a sequence - one for each character, with `:` as sentinel.
-Together with unification, this implies a trie-like structure when multiple labels start with the same character.
+This implies a trie-like structure.

-Glas syntax favors the imperative-OO style to work with this model.
+The Glas language favors an imperative-OO style to conveniently work with this model.

 ## Records and Variants